cdalitz/moonboot/README.md

 Installation
 ------------

-If you have cloned the repository to the directory *moonbot*, you can install it with
+If you have cloned the repository to the directory *moonboot*, you can install it with

     R CMD INSTALL moonboot

-If you have downloaded a file release *moonbot-X.Y.Z.tar.gz*, you can install it with
+If you have downloaded a file release *moonboot-X.Y.Z.tar.gz*, you can install it with

     R CMD INSTALL moonboot-X.Y.Z.tar.gz